Sienci-Labs/Resources/cnc-fun/software/cnc-visualizers.md

 ---
 title: Visualizers
-menu_order: 0
+menu_order: 5
-post_status: draft
+post_status: publish
-post_excerpt: CNC g-code visualizers are a great way to verify the toolpaths of your g-code file before running them on your LongMill CNC machine.
+post_excerpt: CNC g-code visualizers are a great way to verify the toolpaths of your g-code file before running them on your CNC machine.
-post_date: 2024-07-18 18:14:53
+post_date: 2026-01-21 17:38:00
 taxonomy:
     knowledgebase_cat: software
     knowledgebase_tag: